“This post may contain affiliate links. Please read my disclosure for more info.

 If you’re living paycheck to paycheck, I don’t need to tell you how it sucks.
 Timing your life around payday is no way to live.

-It doesn’t matter if you’re struggling because of a low salary, or that you’re drowning in debt.
-It’s still feels like life is passing you by.
+Whether you’re struggling because of a low salary, or you’re drowning in debt, it’s still feels like life is passing you by.

 Probably the single most valuable lesson I learned (or stumbled on) that enabled me to stop living paycheck to paycheck, was a simple one.